carbon-language/carbon-lang/flang/documentation/C++style.md

 1. Don't use `#include <iostream>`.
 If you need it for temporary debugging, remove the inclusion before committing.
 ### Naming
-1. C++ names that correspond to well-known interfaces from the STL and LLVM can and should look like their models when the reader can safely assume that they mean the same thing -- e.g., `clear()` and `size()` member functions in a class that implements an STL-ish container.
+1. C++ names that correspond to well-known interfaces from the STL, LLVM, and Fortran standard can and should look like their models when the reader can safely assume that they mean the same thing -- e.g., `clear()` and `size()` member functions in a class that implements an STL-ish container.
+Fortran intrinsic function names are conventionally in ALL CAPS.
 1. Non-public data members should be named with leading miniscule (lower-case) letters, internal camelCase capitalization, and a trailing underscore, e.g. `DoubleEntryBookkeepingSystem myLedger_;`.
 POD structures with